Shivashankar G V elaborates on the metaphor behind the story of writing of Mahabharata.

 Abhinav Kadambi shares his experiences at the Advaita Immersive Camp held at Chinmaya International Foundation, Veliyanad in December 2019.

 Shivakumar G V explains the Mahabharata character of Drona, as a classic case of personal ego overpowering the sense of dharma.

-‘Classification of Dharma’ is the third part of a series of articles on Hinduism.
+‘Foundational Texts of Hinduism’ is the fifth part of a series of articles on Hinduism.